echo-escape/echo-escape.github.io/content/page/about/index.zh-cn.md

             icon: user
 ---

-This is a test page for i18n support.
+## This is echo-escpae's blog

+- Majoring in Software Enginering

+- Loving animation and learning programming